System625/cardioguard/README.md

 ## 👥 Authors

-Built for the Byte 2 Beat Hackathon by Hack4Health
+Built for the Byte 2 Beat Hackathon by Devhoda

 ---

 ## 🙏 Acknowledgments

-- **Hack4Health** for organizing the Byte 2 Beat Hackathon
+- **Devhoda** for organizing the Byte 2 Beat Hackathon
 - **Dataset providers** for the cardiovascular disease data
 - **Open source community** for the amazing tools and libraries